 Fourth Call for Sites

-The Council has published a Minerals Local Plan third stage consultation response detailing the comments received and the Council's initial response.
-In response to the consultation the Council is undertaking a further call for sites to ensure that all practical efforts have been made to meet the requirements in the National Planning Policy Framework to make provision for a 7 year landbank for sand and gravel and a 10 years landbank for crushed rock through the plan.
-Proposals for sites containing other types of mineral or sites for supporting minerals infrastructure are also welcome.
+In response to the comments received on the Third Stage Consultation, the Council undertook a 4th call for sites between September 2017 and January 2018 to ensure that all practical efforts have been made to meet the requirements in the National Planning Policy Framework to make provision for a 7 year landbank for sand and gravel and a 10 years landbank for crushed rock through the plan.
+Proposals for sites containing other types of mineral or sites for supporting minerals infrastructure were also welcomed.

 If you would like to be informed about future consultations directly, please contact us to register on our planning consultation database.